hanesh-work/student_dropout_prediction_DataMiningApproach/README.md

 - Dropout.
 - Enrolled.

-The modeling objective is to detect dropout risk and rank students by likelihood of attrition [file:3].
+The modeling objective is to detect dropout risk and rank students by likelihood of attrition.

 ---

 ## Data Processing

-The dataset was preprocessed to improve consistency and support modeling [file:3].
+The dataset was preprocessed to improve consistency and support modeling.

 ### Steps Performed